Man dead after vehicle plunges off Bonavista cliff | CBC News

 Man dead after vehicle plunges off Bonavista cliff

-A man is dead after his vehicle dropped into the ocean near the Bonavista Dungeon Tuesday.
+A man is dead after his vehicle crashed into the ocean Tuesday at Bonavista's Dungeon Provincial Park, a geological attraction that draws visitors to see arches and a sea cave.

-The Royal Canadian Mounted Police say his car is submerged in the water at the bottom of a cliff.
+"The vehicle was observed driving over a cliff and ended up completely under water with one man inside," RCMP said in a statement.

-Emergency responders are on the scene, and it's unclear if other people were in the car.
+RCMP said the man's body was recovered from the water Tuesday afternoon, although crews were still trying to retrieve the vehicle.

-Lee Tremblett, who lives near Bonavista and witnessed rescue efforts, says the car fell off an embankment near the Dungeon Provincial Park
+Lee Tremblett, who lives near Bonavista and witnessed rescue efforts, said the car fell off an embankment.

 <a href="https://t.co/Tubha8NZd8">pic.twitter.com/Tubha8NZd8</a>—@LeeTremblett